zrneely/nfd-rs/README.md

   ```

 ## To build
-Follow the instructions [here](https://github.com/mlabbe/nativefiledialog/blob/master/README.md) to build libraries in C and an OS-specific language.
+Follow the instructions [here](https://github.com/mlabbe/nativefiledialog/blob/master/README.md) to build the libraries in C and an OS-specific language.
 Then, set the `NFD_LIB_DIR` environment variable to the path of the directory in which the libraries are stored.
 Now run `cargo build`.